ScarletsFiction/Scarlets/README.md

 The user defined command are editable on `/routes/console.php`<br>

 ### Documentation
-The usage on how to use this framework is in the Wiki
+The usage on how to use this framework is in the [Wiki](https://github.com/ScarletsFiction/Scarlets/wiki)

 ## Contribution
 If you want to help in Scarlets framework, please fork this project and edit on your repository, then make a pull request to here.

-Keep the code simple and clear.

-## Support
-If you have any question please ask on stackoverflow with tags 'scarlets-php'.<br>
-But if you found bug or feature request, you post an issue on this repository.

-For any private support, you can contact the author of this framework:<br>
-StefansArya (Indonesia, English)<br>
-stefansarya1 at gmail

 ## License
-Scarlets is under the MIT license.
+Scarlets is under the MIT license.<br>
 Help improve this framework by support the author ＼(≧▽≦)／